 A lot of people must face the fact that the person they think is right for them may not return the feeling.
-It does not matter who their partner is—you, their ex, or someone new—that person is simply not ready for a serious relationship.
-No matter the level of your relationship until this point, if you do not share the same view as your potential partner, you will hit an impasse.
+No matter what stage your relationship is in up until this point, if you do not share the same view as your potential partner, you will hit an impasse.

 Read on to figure out if this relationship is worth pursuing or if you should leave them to find someone else who is ready to commit to you.

 Signs They Don't Want a Relationship

 The most obvious sign a person you are interested doesn't wan't a relationship is when they explicitly say, "I don't want a relationship."
 Beyond the obvious, generally speaking experts say that if you're always the one to initiate plans, maybe they've met your friends and family but you haven't met theirs, or if you're constantly wondering where you stand in your partnership, you are probably in a one-sided situation.
 In other words, these are all common signs that maybe she, they, or he, doesn't want a relationship.

 Perhaps most telling, however, is whether or not your partner is spending time with you.
 In today's fast-paced, technologically-driven world, time seems like an increasingly scarce but highly valuable resource.
 "If your significant other isn't interested in spending time with you then they are probably not looking for a relationship," says relationship expert Rabbi Shlomo Slatkin, M.S., L.C.P.C.
 "If they don't show that interest, even if they don't tell you explicitly, they probably aren't interested."

 Why Don't They Want a Relationship?